Overview

 \[ \left(\left.\underline{\sigma}\right|_{t+\Delta\,t},\left.Y_{i}\right|_{t+\Delta\,t},{\displaystyle \frac{\displaystyle \partial \Delta\,\underline{\sigma}}{\displaystyle \partial \Delta\,\underline{\epsilon}^{\mathrm{to}}}}\right)= \mathcal{F}\left(\left.\underline{\sigma}\right|_{t},\left.Y_{i}\right|_{t},\Delta\,\underline{\epsilon}^{\mathrm{to}},\Delta\,t,\ldots\right) \]

-The dots \(\ldots\) means that the behaviour may also depend of external state variables evolutions with time, namely the temperature, the irradiation damage, and so on.
+The dots \(\ldots\) means that the behaviour may also depend on external state variables evolutions with time, namely the temperature, the irradiation damage, and so on.

 Isotropic \(J_{2}\) plastic/viscoplastic behaviours.
 Example of finite strain pre- and post-processing